SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 ## Configuring the JBoss EAP

 Our application is at this stage pretty standards based, but it needs two things.
-One is the  we need to add the JMS Topic since our application depends on it.
+One is the need to add the JMS Topic since our application depends on it.

-`export JBOSS_HOME=$HOME/jboss-eap-7.1 ; \
+`cd /projects/modernize-apps/monolith ; \
 mvn wildfly:start wildfly:add-resource wildfly:shutdown`

+or use the command palette `<shift>+F10` and then select `add-jms-resource`

 Wait for a `BUILD SUCCESS` message.
 If it fails, check that you made all the correct changes and try again!